-1942 - 62 Ocean Boulevard, Southern Shores NC.
+1942 - aka Dunne's Dune, 62 Ocean Boulevard, Southern Shores NC.
 Designed by Harry Lawrence.
 Sold to a Mrs. Ahlberg from Richmond VA.
 Sold in 1967 to Finley Peter Dunne.
 Sold in 2006 to Peter B. Dunne and Patricia Rosenblad.
 Sold in 2015 to Steven D. Love and Kathleen Gorman.
+Destroyed.

-Year unknown - 89 Ocean Boulevard, Southern Shores NC.
+Year unknown - 43 Ocean Boulevard, Southern Shores NC.
 Architect unknown.
+Sold to Joan Powell.
 Photo by Alva Horton.

 Year Unknown - Mullet Circle, Southern Shores NC.
 Architect unknown.
 Photo by Alva Horton.